Q: Why is Trans Lifeline establishing an advocacy department?

 A: Because of the harm caused by non-consensual police intervention, our eventual goal is to eliminate the use of geolocating surveillance and police intervention on all crisis hotlines.

-– Educating other crisis services and hotlines about the necessity of community-based alternatives to police and hospitals
+– Educating other crisis hotlines and services about the need for community-based alternatives to police and hospitals

-– Ending the use of surveillance tools and and non-consensual police intervention for crisis hotline support
+– Ending the use of surveillance tools and and non-consensual police intervention on crisis hotlines

 – Informing providers and policy makers of trans-specific impacts when accessing crisis services